-As we emerge from the COVID-19 pandemic a core strand of Backwater’s 2021 artistic programme will examine humanity’s relationship with the natural world and take a closer look at ‘the human animal’ in this context.
+In the midst of the COVID-19 pandemic a core strand of Backwater’s 2021 artistic programme examines humanity’s relationship with the natural world and take a closer look at ‘the human animal’ in this context.
 The programme will include solo and group exhibitions and an Art Shorts series comprising exhibitions, events and screenings.

 The Human Animal: A Personal View of the Human Species is a 1994 television documentary series written and presented by zoologist, ethologist and surrealist painter Desmond Morris.
 He described the series and accompanying book as “A study of human behaviour from a zoological perspective”.
 According to Morris this approach “[puts] us in our place as part of the scheme of nature on the planet earth”.
 He sees us as one animal amongst many.